giihsiq/giihsiq/README.md

 ### System.out.print("Hello World!
 I'm Giovanna Siqueira"); ✨

 <div>
-  <p>Intern in the Area of Software Development with a Focus on Java</p>
+  <p>Intern at Ericsson in the Area of Software Development with a Focus on Java</p>
 </div>